 If the Christian claims: “the persons of the Trinity are qualities of God, that subsist within His being.”

-First there would be no reason to limit them to three persons.
+We respond: in that case, there would be no reason to limit them to three persons.
 If the Christian were consistent, he would have treated other qualities (such as Power, Will, and Knowledge) as divine ‘persons’ as well.

 And if the Christian claims: “the persons of the Trinity are each a divine being, such that each is attributed with all the divine qualities.”